artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## LaProfiler

 The tests will run across 3 Nuke scripts.
 Each script produces the same result.
-There are 24 Shia’s for each of the 9 types of sprite, LaBeouf, LaRed, LaNoir, etc. A total of 216 Shia’s are computed on each frame.
+There are 24 Shia’s for each of the 9 types of sprite: LaBeouf, LaRed, LaNoir, etc. A total of 216 Shia’s are composited on each frame.

 There are a few transforms to position Shia into various X-axis offsets in screen space.
 Everything is merged together (Shake-style, like a tree, over a colorwheel).
 The composite is designed to be I/O bound and light on CPU operations.